vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 > 📘
 >
-> Note: In order to minimize its size, the raw JSON response from VKAX Core doesn't include any extraneous whitespace characters.
+> Note: In order to minimize its size, the raw JSON response from SPRINGBOK Core doesn't include any extraneous whitespace characters.

-Here whitespace has been added to make the object more readable. `vkax-cli` also transforms the raw response to make it more human-readable.
+Here whitespace has been added to make the object more readable. `springbok-cli` also transforms the raw response to make it more human-readable.
 It:

 * Adds whitespace indentation to JSON objects
 * Expands escaped newline characters ("\n") into actual newlines